The purpose of this policy is to define IUP email as an official method of communication for the university.

-The rationale for this policy is that for faculty who wish to use IUP e-mail for communication to and from students, there is a policy that states that this is approved.
+The rationale for this policy is that, for faculty who wish to use IUP email for communication to and from students, there is a policy that states that this is approved.
 Faculty can put this policy in their syllabi and other documents.
-Communicating via the IUP e-mail system facilitates determining the identity of the sender.
+Communicating via the IUP email system facilitates determining the identity of the sender.
+Users are therefore not permitted to impersonate other users by modifying email header information for the purpose of deception.
+All forms of email spoofing are prohibited.

 This policy should be published in the following publications: Undergraduate Catalog, Graduate Catalog, Student Handbook, Administrative Manual.